 - Get tested for STDs regularly

-Also, having Syphilis once does not protect you from reinfection and thus, routine monitoring and testing is essential to keep a check on STDs.
+Also, having Syphilis once does not protect you from reinfection and thus, routine monitoring and testing are essential to keep a check on STDs.

 Syphilis is easily treatable by a dose of penicillin or other antibiotics.
 It should be treated as soon as possible to prevent the disease from progressing further as the damage once caused by the infection is not reversible.